You are here

 This group got started in the U.S. in 1970 to foster a spirit of pride and responsibility in the engineering profession, to bridge the gap between training and experience, and to present to the public a visible symbol identifying the engineer.

-Swenson College hosts a ceremony at the end of fall and spring semesters where graduating students can join the Order by taking an oath.
+Ceremonies are typically held at the end of fall and spring semesters where graduating students can join the Order by taking an oath.
 Once they've accepted the Obligation of the Engineer they are presented with a stainless steel ring to wear on the little finger of the working hand.
 The Obligation is a creed similar to the oath generally taken by medical graduates which sets forth an ethical code.
 Initiates, as they voluntarily accept the obligation, pledge to uphold the standards and dignity of the engineering profession and to serve humanity by making the best use of Earth's precious wealth.

 The Order is not a membership organization.
 There are never any meetings to attend or dues to pay.
 Instead, the Order does foster a unity of purpose and honoring of one's pledge lifelong.
 UMD was the first university in Minnesota to have initiation of its graduating engineers on campus.
 The initiation is held at the end of each term.
 All graduating engineering students are invited to join the Order of the Engineer.
 There is a small, one-time only initiation fee for the paper work and the special ring.